Mdwizzy/Docker/README.md

 Understanding Docker Images
 Now that we've run our first container, let's explore Docker images in more detail.
 Remember, an image is like a blueprint or a template for a container.
 It contains all the instructions needed to create a container.
-To see the images available on your local system, use the following command: docker images
+To see the images available on your local system, use the command: docker images

 Run a Docker container and access its shell.